Hire in Austria

-Employment contracts of white-collar workers can be terminated at the end of each quarter (31 March, 30 June, 30 September, 31 December) unless the individual work contract or a collective agreement specifies something else (possible agreement to 6 weeks to the end of every month and/or 15th of every month, which is common).
+Employment contracts of white-collar workers can be terminated at the end of each quarter (31 March, 30 June, 30 September, 31 December) unless the individual work contract or a CBA specifies otherwise.

 The notice period for white-collar workers is:

-These terms may be modified, although no notice period may exceed six months.
+These terms may be modified.
+However, no notice period may exceed six months.

-Probation Period – During the probation period a contract of employment may be terminated verbally by the company or by the employee without giving reasons.
+Probation Period: During the probation period a contract of employment may be terminated verbally by the company or by the employee, without providing reasons.

-Fixed-term contract – Employment ends automatically when the term of the contract has expired.
-The last day of a fixed-term contract is indicated in the employment contract or in the Dienstzettel.
+Fixed-term contract: Employment ends automatically when the fixed-term of the contract has expired.
+The final day of a fixed-term contract is specified within the employment contract or in the Dienstzettel.

-Termination by mutual consent – When an employee and an employer end an employment relationship by mutual consent, no period of notice is required.
-It may be terminated orally or in writing.
-Written termination is recommended.
+Termination by mutual consent: When an employee and an employer end an employment relationship mutually, no period of notice is required.
+The agreement may be terminated verbally or in writing.
+Written termination is still recommended in these cases.

 For the employee

-There is no payment in lieu of notice.
+Employees who wish to terminate an employment agreement must provide one month of notice to the end of every month, if not agreed otherwise.
+In these cases, there is no mandatory payment in lieu of notice.
 Garden leave is common for senior employees.
-The right to place an employee on garden leave depends on contract terms.
+The right of an employer to place an employee on garden leave depends on contract terms.

-Every private sector employee (with an employment contract extending to over one month) is entitled to severance pay upon termination of the employment relationship, after a minimum of three years’ uninterrupted work.
+Every private sector employee (those with an employment contract extending to over one month) is entitled to receive severance pay upon termination of the employment relationship.
+This applies only after a minimum of three years’ uninterrupted work.

-The fund has to be selected in due time on the basis of a company agreement between the employer and the works council.
+The fund must be selected in due time on the basis of a company agreement between the employer and the works council.

-Upon termination of the employment contract, the worker is entitled to severance payment from the fund, unless:
+Upon termination of the employment contract, the worker is entitled to severance payment from the fund except in the following circumstances:

-the termination came into effect by the employer because of wrongful behaviour of the worker;
+- The termination came into effect by the employer due to wrongful behavior of the worker.

-If the worker wants to draw on the payment, they have to inform the fund in writing within 6 months following the termination of the employment contract.
-The amount of severance payment is calculated based on the accumulated contributions by the end of the month when the entitlement becomes due.
+If the worker wants to draw on the payment, they must inform the fund in writing within six months following the termination of the employment contract.
+The amount of severance payment is calculated based on the accumulated contributions by the end of the month that the entitlement becomes due.

-The worker can also opt for leaving the money in the fund for later use.
-In the latter case, contribution periods of different employers will be aggregated.
-The same applies for cases of resignation by the employee, as well as for employees in short-term employment (less than three years).
+The worker can also opt to leave the money in the fund for future use.
+In this case, the contribution periods of different employers will be aggregated.
+The same applies for cases of resignation by the employee and for employees engaged in short-term employment lasting for less than three years.

-There is no additional severance payable by the employer, but social plans may also contain special severance pay agreements.
+There is no additional severance payable by the employer.
+However, social plans may also contain special provisions for severance pay.